esther-sh-choi/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Run the nodemon development web server using the `npm start` command.